MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/out-of-the-box-connectors/qdrant-connector.md

 ```

 To enable named vectors mode, pass this as an option when constructing a Vector Store or collection.
-The same options can also be passed to any of the provided dependency injection container extensions methods.
+The same options can also be passed to any of the provided dependency injection container extension methods.

 ::: zone pivot="programming-language-csharp"